Q: How do I sign up for classes for next year?

 Q: How does a student know which math class is right for her?

-A: At the end of the student’s current year of math, the teacher will recommend the course that the student should take next.
-Registration for an AP math class is by teacher recommendation only.
+A: In the spring, the student’s current math teacher will recommend the course that the student should take next.
+This recommendation may be viewed on Family Connection at the time of course registration.
 A student is not required to follow the recommendation but we believe that the current math teacher best knows her students’ capabilities.

 Q: Is the AP exam required after an AP course?